 Oswald Cobblepot: Again, he steals the show.
 Period.

 Selina Kyle: This episode tried to give us a greater insight on who and what she is.
 Guess what?
 It didn’t.
-I don’t know if it’s because she’s a kid, or I just don’t care about Selina 2her yet but she really adds nothing to the show yet.
+I don’t know if it’s because she’s a kid, or I just don’t care about her yet but she really adds nothing to the show yet.
 And, her big ‘reveal’ at the end.
 Well, let me just say, MMeeehh.

 However, once again, a pretty good show and I like where parts of it are going.
 Is it groundbreaking?
 Absolutely not.
 But, once again geeks, it’s not geared towards you, it’s geared towards the non-comic fan and as such it does a decent job.
 It’s actually the Princess’s must see show of the season so far.